Mobile - any time:

 7. PROOF OF IDENTITY: Identification of individuals and proof of residential address is required.
 This is usually by way of a current passport, photo card driving licence or national identity card and a recent gas, electricity or other bill or bank statement.
 Exceptionally, other proof may be acceptable.

 If you act on behalf of a company, I will need to establish that it exists and that the signatory has authority to represent it.
 I generally conduct my own checks at Companies House.
 In some cases I may ask you to produce a certificate of incorporation, good standing certificate or other similar evidence.

 8. WRITTEN TRANSLATION: In cases where I do not have knowledge of the language in which the document is written, official translations may be required

 9. LIABILITY: I carry professional indemnity liability cover of £1,000,000 which is the minimum level of cover specified by the Master of the Faculties.
 I therefore limit the level of my liability to you to £1,000,000 unless you are injured or die as result of my negligence, in which case my liability is without limit.

 10. COMPLAINTS: I aim to provide all clients with an efficient and high standard of service.
 However, in the unlikely event that you should wish to complain, then you should follow the complaints procedure set out below.
-Notaries are regulated by the Faculty Office of the Archbishop of Canterbury: The Faculty Office, 1, The Sanctuary, Westminster, London SW1 3JT,
+Notaries are regulated by the Master of the Faculties through the Faculty Office of the Archbishop of Canterbury: The Faculty Office, 1, The Sanctuary, Westminster, London SW1 3JT

 Telephone: 020 7222 5381, E-mail: email@example.com Website: www.facultyoffice.org.uk